 In June 2016, following these efforts, Chancellor Vitter announced that the plaque in front of the Confederate Monument at the University of Mississippi would be revised.

 In addition to revising the plaque placed in front of the Confederate Monument, Chancellor Vitter also announced that he would be creating the Chancellor’s Advisory Committee on History and Context (CACHC) in an effort to further the University’s contextualization efforts in a more comprehensive and transparent way.

 Three members of the Arch Dalrymple III Department of History were ultimately selected by Chancellor Vitter to serve on the CACHC, which was charged with recommending campus sites, including monuments, buildings, and street names, to be contextualized to better explain the environments in which they were created or named and how those environments compare to our core institutional values.
-Charles Ross, Professor of History and Director of African American Studies, John Neff, Associate Professor of History and Director of the Center for Civil War Research, and Anne Twitty, Associate Professor of History, served alongside eleven other members of the CACHC.
+Charles Ross, Professor of History and Director of African American Studies, the late John Neff, former Associate Professor of History and Director of the Center for Civil War Research, and Anne Twitty, Associate Professor of History, served alongside eleven other members of the CACHC.

 In June 2017, the CACHC issued its final report, which made recommendations regarding various buildings on campus, including Paul B. Johnson Commons, Vardaman Hall, Barnard Observatory, Longstreet Hall, Lamar Hall, and George Hall.
 It also encouraged the University to erect markers acknowledging the labor of enslaved people in constructing the campus, and called for additional contextualization efforts related to the stained-glass window in Ventress Hall, which is dedicated to the “University Greys,” and the Confederate dead in the University’s cemetery.
 Finally, the report urged the University to create an on-going dialogue among its stakeholders and the broader Oxford and Mississippi community about the history and legacy of slavery and racism both on campus and off.